Nyíregyháza Spartacus FC

-Nyíregyháza Spartacus is a football club from Nyíregyháza, Hungary.
-Formed in 1928, they've had brief stints in the Nemzeti Bajnokság III, they currently play in the second division.
-The team is locally referred to by their nickname, Szpari.
-They play in Városi Stadion, in the city sport complex just north of the downtown.
+Nyíregyháza Spartacus is a professional football club from Nyíregyháza, Hungary.
+Formed in 1928, it has had brief stints in the Nemzeti Bajnokság III.
+It set to play in the Nemzeti Bajnokság I from 2024–25 after promotion from Nemzeti Bajnokság II in 2023–24.
+The team is locally referred to by its monicker, Szpari.
+Its games take place in Városi Stadion, in the city sport complex just north of the downtown.

 History

+1920s

+Nyíregyháza played their first season in the second division of the Eastern Football Association of Szabolcsi group of the 1928–29 season.
+The club finished in the fourth place.
+In the following season, the club finished in the third place, playing only four matches against the two opponents: Mátészalkai Tűzoltók SE and Nyíregyházi MTK.